BA in Film and Television Production

 Course Details

-The central purpose of the Bachelor of Arts in Film and Television Production is to develop in learners the essential knowledge and practical and technical skills necessary to express their creativity and to develop their abilities to work in the dynamic film, TV and screen media industries.
-The primary approach of the programme is practical with an emphasis on active- earning and the implementation of industry-standard processes – all underpinned by a theoretical and contextual framework.
+The central purpose of the Bachelor of Arts in Film, TV and Screen Media Production is to develop in learners the essential knowledge and practical and technical skills necessary to express their creativity and to develop their abilities to work in the dynamic film, TV and screen media industries.
+The primary approach of the programme is practical with an emphasis on active-learning and the implementation of industry standard processes – all underpinned by a theoretical and contextual framework.
 Learners are equipped to work in live TV broadcast environments as well as to produce location-based, single or multi-camera film, TV and online content.

 • Fully equipped TV studio